next-crs4/VariantAlert/docs/UserManual.md

 Variant Alert offers users two ways to submit their variants to keep under control:

 - **Single** mode: the user can fill the form one variant at a time
-- **Multiple** mode: upload of a PDF or CSV file containing multiple variants
+- **Multiple** mode: upload of a VCF or CSV file containing multiple variants

 In any case, for each query the user must enter the following mandatory fields in order
 to uniquely identify the variants: